EwoutH/shipping-data/README.md

 A script to combine the data from multiple days is available at [`scripts/combine_msc.py`](scripts/combine_msc.py).
 The combined data itself is available as CSV and Pickle at [`data/msc_connections_combined.csv`](data/msc_connections_combined.csv) and [`pickles/msc_connections_combined.pickle`](pickles/msc_connections_combined.pickle).

 It's in prototype state, with a lot of open bugs and unwanted behaviour.
 Data collected will be incomplete.

+### Maersk

+The Maersk scraper used the point to point function on the site https://www.maersk.com/schedules/pointToPoint.
+The webscraper is available at [`webscrapers/maersk.py`].
+Similarly to MSC and routescanner, it scrapes 130 port-combinations.
+Initial data is available in CSV and Pickle form at [`data/maersk_daily`](data/msc_daily) and [`pickles/maersk_daily`](pickles/msc_daily).\

+The Maersk scraper sometimes doesn't provide a route between origin and destination, even though the route actually exists.
+Errors from this issue have been prevented.
+If the daily run doesn't find a route, another daily run will find it.
+Reason for this is that all routes are not daily routes.
+Therefore the routes can be found on the site for multiple days and therefore be scraped.

 ## License
 As for now, all code in this repository is licensed under the GPL-3.0 license.
 At a later moment in this project this may change to a more permissive license.